 Low-interest disaster loans from the U.S. Small Business Administration are available to businesses, homeowners and renters.
 Call the SBA at 1-800-659-2955 (TTY: 800-877-8339) or visit www.sba.gov/services/disasterassistance.

 The Office of the Attorney General offers tips to help consumers recognize fraud scams.

 - Oklahoma Insurance Department

 The Oklahoma Insurance Department has a helpful page addressing common questions about flood, tornado, wind and hail damage as well as storm-related health issues.
-They also provide information on how to file claims, report fraud and other helpful guides.
-See all their information here.
 For questions about insurance claims or to report insurance fraud, you may also call the Oklahoma Insurance Department consumer assistance number at 800-522-0071.

 - Oklahoma Lawyers for America's Heroes

 This program provides legal advice and assistance free of charge to active duty servicemen and women as well as veterans.
 Visit www.okbarheroes.org for more information.